 The stalking continues.

-For the demolition of Babri Masjid by Hindu extremists, communal riot broke out in Mumbai.
-(This truly happened) Sekhar and Shaila were amidst of this crisis.
-Their parents rushed to see them if their okay.
-Narayan and Bashir didn’t hate each other any more, they gave up in front their children’s love.
-Narayan and Bashir both died in the house when some people set fire on Sekhar and Shaila’s place.
-They managed to escape with the crowd and lost their kids.
-The movie ends with Sekhar and Shaila reuniting with their kids after long search.
+Shaila gave birth to two beautiful twins, Kamal and Kabir.
+She named them after their grandparents, Bashir and Narayanan respectively.
+The little boy practiced both religions.
+When Hindu extremists demolished the Babri Masjid, communal riots broke out in Mumbai (which truly happened).
+Sekhar and Shaila were caught up in this crisis.
+Their parents rushed to see if they were okay.
+Narayan and Bashir no longer hated each other; they surrendered to their children’s love.
+Tragically, Narayan and Bashir both died when some people set fire to Sekhar and Shaila’s place.
+They managed to escape with the crowd but lost their kids in the process.
+The movie ends with Sekhar and Shaila reuniting with their kids after a long search.

 Photo by : Parth